Eszti/notes/it/Languages.md

 - build automation: how & dependencies
 - POM: project object model
   - parent-pom
-- plugin-based, all word is done by plugins
+- plugin-based, all work is done by plugins
 - dependencies
   - snapshots